oracle-devrel/redbull-pit-strategy/hols/pitstrategy/datamerging/datamerging.md

 ## Task 2: Expanding df_lapWeather with Position and GridPosition -> df_agg

-We have lap data nowi and also weather data combined with it.
+At this point of the lab, we have lap data available, and also weather data combined with it.

 We want to add grid position and summarize lap data.
 Summarization means that we need to extract features up until the race.
 And anything that happens before a race should be considered incoming, valid data for the upcoming race.